Clustering-induced attraction in granular mixtures of rods and spheres: Conclusions

 \section{Conclusions}

-We have investigated a granular two-dimensional gas composed of a mixture of inelastic rods and spheres in which segregation of rods proceeds, via the increase in entropy by excluded area reduction.
-Area is liberated when two or more rods join side to side or when fluctuation-induced aggregates are created.
-Besides, these FIA structures suppress, for the spheres trapped within, their ability of acquiring momentum in the direction perpendicular to the rods by a mechanism of clustering, provoking a pressure imbalance between the interior and the exterior region of the configuration.
-This, in turn, leads to an effective net attraction among rods, which represents a novel attraction force between intruders, different from an excluded-volume force.
-This is shown through velocity distributions in direction parallel and perpendicular to the rods for spheres within and without the FIA configuration and by measuring the number density of particles inside and outside the aggregates.
-Finally, survival times grow linearly with the shaking amplitude supporting the identification of these structures as caused by a close relative to the granular Casimir effect previously predicted and not yet observed.

-Ubiquity of fluctuation-induced forces in non-equilibrium systems, in particular in granular materials, could lead us to understand aggregation and segregation mechanisms better, from laboratory or industrial, up to even planetary and cosmological scales.
+We have investigated a granular, two-dimensional gas composed of a mixture of inelastic, granular rods and spheres in which segregation of rods proceeds via the increment of entropy by reduction of excluded area, and the dissipation of energy leading to a clustering instability.
+The area available to spheres is liberated when two or more rods join side to side or when indirect depletion aggregates are created.
+Besides, these structures suppress the ability of the spheres trapped between the rods to acquire momentum in the direction perpendicular to the rods.
+This provokes a pressure imbalance between the interior and the exterior region of the configuration and leads to an effective, net attraction among rods.
+This is shown through velocity distributions in directions parallel and perpendicular to the rods for spheres inside and outside the IDA configuration.
+Finally, we show survival times of IDA configurations grow linearly with the shaking amplitude, supporting the identification of these structures as caused by a clustering instability.
+The ubiquity of fluctuation-induced forces in non-equilibrium systems, in particular in granular materials, could lead us to better understand aggregation and segregation mechanisms from laboratory to industrial scales.